51 EXCEL TIPS EBOOK

 Wildcards are special characters that can take any place of any character (hence the name – wildcard).

-There are wildcard characters in Excel:
+There are three wildcard characters in Excel:

 - * (asterisk) – It represents any number of characters.
 For example, Ex* could mean Excel, Excels, Example, Expert, etc.